Back to blog

 • Verify free, trial, paid, cancelled, expired, refunded, region-blocked, and parental-control states.

-• Check DRM license success, license failure, expired authorization, clock drift, and device-specific restrictions.
+• Check DRM license success, license failure, expired authorization, clock drift, device-specific restrictions, and alternate audio or subtitle tracks.

 • Confirm ad requests, ad playback, ad-skipping rules, frequency caps, and fallback behavior where ads are part of the model.